bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Object-Oriented-Programming-in-JavaScript.md

 -   <span id="1263">`Instance` : term to describe an objected created from a constructor function.</span>
 -   <span id="6916">Every instance created is a unique object and therefore not equal to each other.</span>

-### Using the instanceof operator to check an object's type
+### Using the instanceof operator to check an object’s type

     console.log(fellowshipOfTheRing instanceof Book); // true

 -   <span id="f5e2">By using the `instanceof` operator we can verify that an object was created from a certain object type.</span>
--   <span id="9d20">_The instanceOf operator works by checking to see if the prototype object of the left side of the operator is the same as the prototype object of the right side of the operator._</span>
+-   <span id="9d20">*The instanceOf operator works by checking to see if the prototype object of the left side of the operator is the same as the prototype object of the right side of the operator.*</span>

 ### Invoking a constructor function without the new keyword